Children can feel the tensions, prejudices, and injustices that can exist around them.

 We were learning about divides between people groups that couldn’t be crossed.

 Well, that was really hard for Bev to do.
-But later, she and the little Black girl became friends.
+But later, she and the little girl became friends.
 When Bev had her 8th birthday party, she invited this girl.
 The picture above shows the two of them with me (age 9) in the middle.

 If only reconciliation were always that simple.

-Wise and caring authority figures who bring us together, don’t hide from suffering, help us face the truth about ourselves and each other, encourage asking for and receiving forgiveness, then give us opportunities to celebrate our common humanity.
+Wise and caring authority figures, don’t hide from suffering.
+Help us face the truth about ourselves and each other, encourage asking for and receiving forgiveness, then give us opportunities to celebrate our common humanity.